-Climate change, inadequate public investment and inadequate support to smallholder farmers are the triple challenges facing Africa’s food production according to Dr. Agnes Kalibata, President, Alliance for a Green Revolution in Africa (AGRA).
+Climate change, inadequate public investment and inadequate support to smallholder farmers, are the triple challenges facing Africa’s food production, according to Dr Agnes Kalibata, President of Alliance for a Green Revolution in Africa (AGRA).

 “Global food demand in 2050 is projected to increase by at least 60 percent above 2006 levels, driven by population and income growth, as well as rapid urbanization.
 In the coming decades, population increases will be concentrated in regions with the highest prevalence of undernourishment and high vulnerability to the impacts of climate change,” according to a new report from the United Nations.

 The image of Kenya children in the arid and semi-arid regions starving and dying from hunger and malnutrition is certainly emotive and swiftly moves the nation and international community to compassionate action.

 Currently, close to 1.3 million Kenyans are affected by the drought situation in the country, according to Devolution Cabinet Secretary Mwangi Kiunjuri (now former).

 Kilifi is the worst-hit county among the 23 counties affected by the drought.
 Other affected counties include Tana River, Kwale, West Pokot, Tharaka-Nithi, and all the counties in the North-Eastern region.

 The Famine Early Warning System Network (FEWSN) report states that the deterioration of food security is expected to continue even after the onset of the short rains.